Chrismarsh/CHM/docs/build.rst

 CHM uses `spack <https://spack.readthedocs.io/>`__ to manage and build all dependencies.
-Because of the various requirements on build configuration, versions, and inter-dependencies, using system libraries (apt/yum/brew/&c) it not recommended.
+Because of the various requirements on build configuration, versions, and inter-dependencies, using system libraries (apt/yum/brew/&c) is not recommended.
 Take care when compiling against homebrew libraries.
 Because homebrew releases new versions of libraries often, it often results in having to frequently recompile CHM.

 However, as the build system uses cmake to locate libraries, there are no assumptions about using spack, so any